publisha/shakespeare_repo/Markdown.md

 I entered the text above thus:
 # Markdown
 ##Introduction
-Before we begin, I should explain that I am editing this text in Penflip.
+Before we begin, I should explain that I am editing this text in markdown.
 I am entering the markdown tags by using special character, but if you view this in the editor, you will notice 2 things:

 - You can use the editor toolbar at the top, to create the structure (H1,H2,H3 etc)
 - I have used the code block (starting and finishing with 3 backticks \`\`\`) to display what the markdown syntax looks like)